vishakhadhonde9/Linux-/Session-2.md

-# Development of OS-

-- i) Single user and single tasking at same time.
-- ii) Single user and multiple tasking at same time.
-- iii) Multiple user and multiple tasking at same time.

 # Features of Linux -
 ## 1) Open Source-
                The source code of Linux OS is openly available to anyone.